Quick Exit

 Information held by the Board may be shared with the following organisations:

-• Statutory and non-statutory partners of the Bracknell Forest Safeguarding Board (e.g. the Police, ICS, Local Authority, voluntary organisations, probation and fire service)
+• Safeguarding and relevant partners of the Bracknell Forest Safeguarding Board (e.g. the Police, ICS, Local Authority, voluntary organisations, probation and fire service)

 • Coroner’s Office